Archmonger/Blackberry-Themes/README.md

 Subfilter will not function while gzip is enabled.
 Please confirm whether or not gzip is enabled within nginx.
 If so, disable gzip.<br/>

 **Other themes not working?**<br/>
 Please clear browser cache.
 If using Cloudflare, also clear Cloudflare cache.<br/>
+_Note to Deluge users when subdir reverse proxying on a Windows host machine:_ Deluge on Windows currently has issues with reverse proxies.
+The only known solution is to copy the code found in `bbf_deluge.css` to the end of deluge's default CSS file.
+This can be found in `%Program Files (x86)%\Deluge\deluge-1.3.15-py2.7.egg\deluge\ui\web\css`.

 **What is "in Organizr"**<br/>
 Most BBF themes come in a In Organizr variant, which allows them to seemlessly fit in to the Organizr theme `BBF_Organizr.css` without appearing as if they are an iFramed service.
 This is accomplished by removing logos, modifying the navbar, as well as other miscellaneous in-site tweaks depending on the specific service.
 On rare occasions, some functionality may be removed in order to maintain theme consistency and be optimized for SSO-only usage.
 For example in the case of Ombi, this can be seen with the removal of the login screen's rotating backgrounds, the deletion of the loading bar, and removal of the log out menu.<br/>